-However, the Church will never be tempted to take the Mark.
-The Mark of the Beast does not appear until midway through the Tribulation, and the Rapture will remove the Church from the Earth before the Tribulation begins.
-By the time the Mark appears the Church will be long gone.
-The only ones who will be tempted by it are those who are still on Earth at that time (in other words, those who have been left behind).
+The good news is that the church will never be tempted to take the Mark.
+The Mark of the Beast doesn't appear until midway through the tribulation, and the rapture will remove the church from the Earth before the tribulation begins.
+By the time the Mark appears the church will be gone.
+The only ones who will be tempted by it are those who are still on Earth at that time.

-The unforgivable sin is a very real thing with very real consequences, but it does not apply to the Church.
-We are spared of that temptation.
+The unforgivable sin is a very real thing with very real consequences, but it doesn't apply to the church.
+We are spared that particular temptation.